pathminder/pathminder.github.io/_spells/bestow-curse.md

 - --6 decrease to an ability score (minimum 1).
 - --4 penalty on attack rolls, saves, ability checks, and skill checks.
 - Each turn, the target has a 50% chance to act normally; otherwise, it takes no action.
+- The target is afflicted with a minor [spellblight](/systems/spellblights/).

 You may also invent your own curse, but it should be no more powerful than those described above.